jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

 Below we show derivations of the temporal and spatial coordinates and velocities of "particles" B and A (for Bob and Alice, respectively), and of the corresponding "projected particles".
-We parametrise all formulas, besides on the relative (frame!) speed, on the (one!) proper time.
+We parametrize all formulas, besides on the relative (frame!) speed, on the (one!) proper time.

 ## Formal setup